Two of Us (2000 film)

 Two of Us is a 2000 television drama (and the third original VH1 film) which offers a dramatized account of April 24, 1976, six years after the break-up of the Beatles and the day in which Lorne Michaels made a statement on Saturday Night Live offering the Beatles $3,000 to reunite on his program.
+The film premiered on VH1 on February 1, 2000.

 It was directed by Michael Lindsay-Hogg (who also directed the 1970 Beatles film, Let It Be) and starred Jared Harris as John Lennon and Aidan Quinn as Paul McCartney.
-Beatles historian Martin Lewis served as the film's technical adviser, and the screenplay was written by "longtime Beatles fan and Beatlefest attendee, Mark Stanfield."
+Beatles historian Martin Lewis served as the film's technical adviser, and the screenplay was written by "longtime Beatles fan and Beatlefest attendee" Mark Stanfield.

 The title of the film comes from the 1970 Beatles song "Two of Us".

 Historical background

 There was great public demand for a Beatles reunion during the 1970s.
 For example, in September 1976, American promoter Sid Bernstein, who had booked many of the Beatles' historic American appearances in 1964-1966, published a full-page ad in the New York Times publicly requesting the group to reunite and offering millions of dollars.
-On April 24, 1976, Saturday Night Live producer Lorne Michaels parodied such offers with an on-air announcement that he would pay the Beatles $3,000 if they would perform on his program together.
-He joked, "divide [the money] up any way you want.
-If you want to give less to Ringo, that's up to you."
+On April 24, 1976, Saturday Night Live producer Lorne Michaels parodied such offers with an on-air announcement that he would pay the Beatles $3,000 if they would perform on his program together:

+He joked, "you can divide [the money] up any way you want.
+If you want to give Ringo less that's up to you."
 John Lennon discussed the Saturday Night Live episode, as well as his relationship with McCartney, in a September 1980 interview for Playboy:

 Paul McCartney also remembered the event for an interview: "[John] said, 'We should go down there.
 We should go down now and just do it.'
 It was one of those moments where we said, 'Let's not and say we did.'"

 Overview

 Two of Us opens with the following introduction:

 The screenplay consists of a series of long conversations between John Lennon and Paul McCartney (while their wives, as well as other Beatles, are referred to, they do not appear in the production).
 The discussions between Lennon and McCartney explore a number of issues including the breakup of the Beatles and the difficulties that developed between them after Lennon married Yoko Ono.
-According to Lindsay-Hogg, "Most of the film [consists of] two men and four walls. [...]
+According to Lindsay-Hogg, "Most of the film [consists of] two men and four walls...
 You can't get more intimate than that."

 Critic Kevin McDonough argues that, "in less talented hands, Two of Us, like any Beatles-reenactment movie, could have been an awful exercise in bad wigs and Liverpool accents.
 Instead, Lindsay-Hogg and first-time screen writer Mark Stanfield have created a small masterpiece, a variation on My Dinner With Andre meets The Beatles."